-Box 1: Commentary on difference between nominal and constant price capital expenditure forecasts [Insert text here]
+Box 1: Commentary on difference between nominal and constant price capital expenditure forecasts

 Commentary on difference between nominal and constant price operational expenditure forecasts (Schedule 11b)

 3. In the box below, comment on the difference between nominal and constant price operational expenditure for the current disclosure year and 10 year planning period, as disclosed in Schedule 11b.